s3cur3/okay_weather/README.md

 `OkayWeather` is an Elixir package for looking up the current weather in a particular location.

-It will work by fetching METAR weather data from NOAA, parsing it, and providing a way to query it based on latitude and longitude or nearest airport.
+It works by fetching [METAR weather data](https://en.wikipedia.org/wiki/METAR) from NOAA, parsing it, and providing a way to query it based on latitude and longitude or nearest airport.

 Why it this just okay?
 A few reasons: